ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 ~~~~~~~~~~~

 - Only tested with ZM 1.32+.
 May or may not work with older versions
-- Needs Python3 (I used to support Python2, but not any more).
-Python2 will be deprecated in 2020.
-May as well update.
+- Needs Python3 (Python2 is not supported)

 What
 ~~~~